YaraChek/dealer/price_update/README.md

 _The program does_:
 1. indicates which product from the user price list is in the supplier's main warehouse;
 2. updates prices, marks goods as "Sale", "Promo" etc., saves a copy of updated user's price list.

+File "main_1.py" - first working version of the program.
+In "main.py": editing two functions and using generators instead of external loops increased program speed by 8.5 times.